dvdk1ng0/dvdk1ng0.github.io/content/posts/suicide.md

 ## Counter Argument #3
 > Moments ago I just chastised my client for trying to quantify experiences, and I’m afraid I have to do the same to you, Mr. Bartender, for trying to quantify harm.
 How can we even try to objectively measure or compare something so -

 Suddenly, you speak up, interrupting me.
 Your eyebrows raise as you slowly look up to meet your friend’s eyes.
+You say:

+## Counter Argument? #3
-“I know it would hurt you to see me give up, but I’m not an inexhaustible resource,” you say, quietly.
-“Yes, I suppose by stating my desire to do this thing, I’m admitting that you aren’t worth it for me to stick around.
+>I know it would hurt you to see me give up, but I’m not an inexhaustible resource, you say, quietly.
+Yes, I suppose by stating my desire to do this thing, I’m admitting that you aren’t worth it for me to stick around.
 I guess I’m saying that I don’t love you more than I’d love to not exist.
 That doesn’t make me feel good.
 But it’s how it is.
 I know this will hurt you, and I know I have a duty to keep you from harm.
 But I also have a duty to myself.
 And right now, I think the best thing for me is the end of me.
-If you hate me for that, maybe I deserve it.
+If you hate me for that, well, maybe I deserve it.

 Your friend sits there and doesn’t speak for a while.
 His face is contorted.
 Facial muscles that you’ve never seen before appear, stretched and pinched.
 “If this is what you need,” he says.
 “But I won’t be a part of it.”
 He stands and leaves.
 The bar is dead silent.
 A few moments later, you stand and leave as well.
 “Thanks,” you mutter to me.

 “You’re welcome,” I say.
 “I hope I’ve helped you feel a bit more reasonable.”

 “It doesn’t matter how reasonable I think I am,” you say.
-“I won’t be able to convince anyone that this is what I need.”
+“I won’t be able to convince anyone in any way that matters.”

 “I’m sorry you feel that way,” I respond.
 “Regardless, there’s.. um.. just the small matter of … you know, my fee…”